luckykun88/kibarua-frontend/README.md

 Email: deve@gmail.com
 Password: 12345678

+## Dashboard template

+It is based of SB Admin 2 template which has a clean white UI https://startbootstrap.com/themes/sb-admin-2/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.